That One Time I Was Wrong

-I had an interesting experience this past week.
+I had an interesting experience recently.
 In an effort to discuss some things regarding my children with my ex, I chose to escalate our conversation into an argument.
 Let’s just say it didn’t go well.

 You see, I thought I was doing the right thing.
 I thought I was stressing valid points regarding something I felt was a valid reason.
 I was fighting for my kids, and I was willing to choose contention over mature conversation.
 I was wrong.